 Focusing on the positive instead of the negative for me took years and years of constant practice, and I still slip into negative thinking (as evidenced by that day that was “wrecked” by a negative comment).
 Here are some of the tools I continue to use so I don’t set up permanent camp in that never-happy negative land.

 Daily gratitude list: Kicking off my day with at least three things for which I am grateful reminds me the world is out there full of wonderful things.
 I even learned about a way to super-charge your gratitude list by recreating positive emotions.

 Daily success list: Here I list five things I’ve accomplished every day.
 They don’t have to be big.
 They can be as simple as cooking dinner or even getting out of bed when you really really don’t feel like it.
 The point is to create an ongoing reminder of all the cool things we can accomplish in day.
-Get a free download of a daily success list I made to help jump-start the habit.

 One good thing game: I use this one a lot while driving.
 Rather than focusing on the jerk who cut in front of me or the uncanny way EVERY SINGLE light turns red the moment I near it, I try to find at least one good thing in what I would have normally classified as a horrible negative thing.